kushagrakartikeye/Decentralized-Voting-system-using-ESP32/README.md

    ```
 3. Copy the deployed contract address and update the backend configuration.

+## Smart Contract Details
+The smart contract, deployed at **0x79846Ce1a66e2288051Eb9D51045cA9Ab14C4eF0**, ensures secure and transparent vote storage on the Ethereum blockchain.
+It prevents duplicate voting by tracking RFID tag usage and allows retrieval of voting data through blockchain queries.
+Additionally, it provides a mechanism to determine the winner based on the highest number of votes.

+### Smart Contract Functionality
+- **castVote:** Records a vote by linking an RFID tag to a specific button press and stores it on the blockchain.
+- **getVoteCount:** Returns the total number of votes cast.
+- **getVote:** Retrieves details of a specific vote, including the RFID tag, button pressed, and timestamp.
+- **pickWinner:** Identifies the button with the highest votes and declares it as the winner.
+- **resetVote:** Allows the owner to reset a vote for a specific RFID tag.

 ## Usage
 1. Scan an RFID tag to authenticate.
 2. Press one of the four voting buttons.